-- Single Separates (such as skirt, shorts, slacks, blouse, shirt, jumper, apron) - Simple drew using basic sewing techniques, patterns & fabrics - 3.
-Night Wear (pajamas, robes, gowns, etc.) - Other (items such as costumes or any garment that does not fit into categories)
+- 1. Single Separates (such as skirt, shorts, slacks, blouse, shirt, jumper, apron) - 2.
+Simple dress using basic sewing techniques, patterns & fabrics - 3.
+Night Wear (pajamas, robes, gowns, etc.) - 4.
+Other (items such as costumes or any garment that does not fit into categories)